briang123/chrome-extension-boilerplate/prompt.md

 > 🔒 **Security First:** When authentication is enabled, implement enterprise-level security measures including proper validation, rate limiting, secure token management, and comprehensive error handling.

 > 🎯 **User Experience:** Provide clear, helpful explanations for each feature choice to guide users toward the best configuration for their needs.

+> 🌐 **Content Generation:** Use the extension description to generate appropriate content for the extension, website, and Chrome Web Store listing.

+> 🏪 **Store Ready:** Provide comprehensive guidance for Chrome Web Store submission with all required information and best practices.

 ---